Reward Imputation with Sketching for Contextual Batched Bandits: Conclusion

 \section{Conclusion}

-Partial-information feedback is ubiquitous in real-world applications, where reward feedback is usually underutilized for learning.
-This paper proposes a theoretically sound and computationally efficient reward imputation approach for contextual batched bandits, which mimics the reward generation mechanism of the environment approximating the setting of full-information feedback.
-The proposed reward imputation approach reduces the time complexity of imputation on large batches of data using sketching, achieves a relative-error bound for sketching approximation, has an instantaneous regret with a controllable bias and a smaller variance, and enjoys a sublinear regret bound against the optimal policy.
+This paper presents a computationally efficient reward imputation approach for contextual batched bandits that addresses the challenge of partial-information feedback in real-world applications.
+The proposed approach mimics the reward generation mechanism of the environment, approximating full-information feedback.
+It reduces time complexity using sketching, achieves a relative-error bound for approximation, and exhibits regret with controllable bias and reduced variance.
 The theoretical formulation and algorithmic implementation may provide an efficient reward imputation scheme for online learning under limited feedback.